sciZer0/7/v/README.md

 Voting on a regular proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

 Voting on a special proposal lasts 2 hours (9,000 slots, each Slot is 0.4 second).

+Additionally, in order to be valid, a voting must meet the required 5 percent voter turnout.

 <p><i><b>Any suggestions on Proposals and voting conditions are welcome.</b></i></p>